 The trails in Glacier National Park are gorgeous this time of year.

 Autumn offers an incredible angling experience—we may as well call it “trophy trout season.”
-If casting a line in a river or stream, meandering peacefully through fall’s golden landscape, breathing in the cool mountain air and hearing the bugle of a bull elk sounds like paradise to you, then grab your waders and come on over to fish Western Montana.
-If you’re unfamiliar with our rivers, find the perfect spot on a guided fishing trip.
+If casting a line in a river or stream, meandering peacefully through fall’s golden landscape and breathing in the cool mountain air sounds like paradise to you, then grab your waders and come on over to fish Western Montana.
+If you’re unfamiliar with our rivers, find the perfect spot on a guided fishing trip with an outfitter like Kootenai Anglers in Libby.
+Autumn’s shorter days and cooler nights produce day-long dry-fly conditions, and the fish feed voraciously this time of year.

 A carpet of yellow and orange leaves surrounds the Daly Mansion.
 Photo: Jason Savage

 Located on the east side of Glacier National Park, fall on the Rocky Mountain Front is pretty incredible.
 Just off State Highway 89, less than 2 miles south of St. Mary, walk the teepees—a piece of public art—at St. Mary’s Overlook.
-Take a Tribal Traditional Stories Hike with Iron Shield Creative; contact for private tours.
+Take a Cultural Workshop Hike with Iron Shield Creative; contact them for private tours.
 Then head into Browning and visit The Museum of the Plains Indian, before shopping at Western Curious and Faught’s Blackfeet Trading Post.
 Need a ride?
 Backpacker’s Ferry can assist with transportation or guided sightseeing tours on the east side of Glacier National Park.

 Take a cultural workshop hike with Iron Shield Creative.
 Stop for storytelling and historical knowledge of the landscape.
 Photo: Andy Austin

 With fewer people on the trails, fall is an ideal time to mountain bike in Western Montana.
 Overnight at the Whitefish Bike Retreat for trail-side lodging and on-site bike rentals.
-Warm up for the day by taking the loop around the 19-acre property, navigate berms on the pump track or weave through obstacles in the skills park.
+Warm up for the day by taking the loop around the 19-acre property, navigating berms on the pump track, or weaving through obstacles in the skills park.
 When you’re ready to venture farther, the Whitefish Bike Retreat connects directly to The Whitefish Trail, featuring more than 42 miles of single-track trails.
+For the more experienced rider who’s ready for a challenge, Legacy Bike Park in Lakeside offers shuttle-accessed trails where you can camp, listen to music and enjoy the outdoors while refining your mountain biking skills.
+For family biking fun, check out Missoula’s paved riverfront trails.

 Add some action to your autumn.
 Photo: MTFJ